Import and export your test definitions

 Export a selection of testcases

-If you want to export a Testcase selection (one or several Testcases), you need to select these Testcases and press
+If you want to export a Testcase selection (one or several Testcases), you need to select these Testcases and click to export

 When you click the button, a save as Dialog appears with a preset filename in the downloads folder.